louipc/turses/README.rst

 turses: a Twitter client featuring a curses interface
 =====================================================

 ``turses`` is a Twitter client with a sexy curses interface written in Python.
-Various parts of the codebase are borrowed from the `Tyrs`_ project by `Nicolas Paris`_.
+It is based on `Tyrs`_by `Nicolas Paris`_.

 .. _`Tyrs`: http://tyrs.nicosphere.net
 .. _`Nicolas Paris`: http://github.com/Nic0

-The goal of the project is to build a full-featured and flexible Twitter client.
+The goal of the project is to build a full-featured, lightweight, and extremely configurable Twitter client.

 Installation
 ------------